Jayden-Revelpulle/Employee-Information-Management-System/README.md

-# proFile - Employee Information Management System
+# Employee Information Management System

 Welcome to proFile, an Employee Information Management System designed to streamline employee management processes for companies.
 With its user-friendly interface and robust functionality, proFile offers various features to manipulate employee data efficiently.